What you'll receive

 How to apply

-We'll evaluate applications and award the scholarship in December.
+We'll assess applications and make offers in December.

-If you're successful in your application, you'll be expected to start your research degree early in the following year.
+If your application is successful, you'll need to accept the offer within 3 weeks.
+We expect you to begin your research degree early in the following year.

 To keep your scholarship, you must: